 Across all three sites, stakeholders suggested using "community safety" instead of "public safety" to emphasize a more expansive and inclusive way of thinking about safety that moves beyond a focus on crime and the criminal legal system.
 Community safety recognizes that harm can come from many sources, including the criminal legal system itself.
-Community safety emphasizes that safety is a collective endeavor.
-As a victim advocate from Mecklenburg County stated: "I think community safety includes what a community is, so that includes residents, that includes law enforcement, that includes churches, hospitals, schools, resources.
-To me, an effective community, a safe community, has all of those things actively working together and I feel like it's an ecosystem that supports each other."
-Further, unlike public safety, community safety highlights that efforts to define safety must be community driven.
-As an educator in St. Louis explained, "'public' almost feels like ... there's one answer for everything.
-But 'community' might be the better way to look at it, because it's going to have to be local and tailored to that ... neighborhood, whether that's a block or municipality or region."
+As a person in Missoula noted, "I think public safety, there's a large agreement that we're focusing on conventional definitions of things related to crime, and law enforcement, and investigations, and things of that nature.
+I think community safety is where the conversation gets a lot more nuanced..., of being free from harm.
+But that harm doesn't necessarily need to come from crime."
+It also emphasizes that community safety is a collective endeavor.
+It requires law enforcement as well as residents, churches, hospitals, schools, and other groups to actively work together in a supportive ecosystem.
+Further, unlike public safety, community safety highlights that efforts to define safety must be community driven and that solutions need to be tailored to the community.
 A person in Missoula who works on criminal legal system reform noted that this requires approaching conversations around safety with an equity perspective: Threats to safety that a more privileged person experiences look different from those faced by marginalized communities.
 Finally, continuing to rely on notions of public safety helps sustain reliance on traditional law and order solutions.
-An activist from Mecklenburg County argued that the term public safety is tied to traditional mechanisms for achieving safety and that efforts to "re-envision public safety" recreate "the same carceral methods, repackaged and renamed," necessitating a move towards collective safety and harm reduction approaches.
+A community member in Missoula discussed the link between public safety and more punitive measures of crime control, "Right now public safety is about being just harsh on crime and there's no forgiveness or anything" Collective safety, in contrast, moves toward holistic and harm reduction approaches.